IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 Form Buttons
 ------------

-Form buttons are typically at the bottom of a form, aligned to the left, and do not have icons, just text labels.
+Form buttons typically appear at the bottom of a form, aligned to the left.
+They do not have icons, just text labels.

 * Save
 * Continue